RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 ```
 (Graph based on [Robotics simulation in Unity is as easy as 1, 2, 3](https://unity.com/blog/engine-platform/robotics-simulation-is-easy-as-1-2-3))

+## When to Avoid Simulation & Common Pitfalls

+While simulators are powerful tools, they are not a silver bullet.
+Over-committing to simulation can sometimes drain resources and introduce entirely new categories of bugs.

+### 1. The Sim-to-Real Gap & Modeling Limits
+- **Inaccurate Contact Dynamics:** Physics engines use rigid bodies and numerical solvers, often struggling with soft-body deformations, complex contact or high-frequency loops.
+- **Unrealistic Sensor Noise:** Real-world sensors suffer from environmental interference, specular reflections and dropout.
+Perception pipelines tested only on synthetic data often fail entirely when fed noisy, real-world inputs.
+- **Unstructured Terrains and Fluids:** While modeling flat indoor floors is easier, accurately simulating unstructured environments such as loose gravel, mud, tall grass or fluid dynamics for underwater robotics is computationally prohibitive and often highly inaccurate.
+- **Hardware Wear and Degradation:** Simulators default to factory-perfect conditions.
+They rarely account for gradual mechanical realities over an operational shift, such as gear backlash, thermal throttling of motors under heavy load or nonlinear battery voltage drops.
+- **Human Unpredictability:** Simulating authentic human behavior (unpredictable crowd dynamics, sudden interventions, emergencies) is notoriously difficult, often leading to falsely optimistic safety validations.

+### 2. Resource Drains & Project Management
+- **The Cost of Simulation Accuracy:** For computer vision tasks, building a high-fidelity environment is a massive undertaking.
+For contact-rich tasks, it requires significant CPU/GPU resources to achieve highly accurate simulation.
+If a project's goals are heavily hardware-centric, over-investing in virtual modeling may become a distraction from actual deliverables.
+- **Runaway Compute Costs:** Spinning up thousands of virtual environments on commercial cloud infrastructure can quietly accumulate costs that exceed the price of simply building and testing a physical prototype.
+- **Skillset Requirements:** Constructing high-fidelity virtual worlds requires expertise akin to video game development.
+This can force a robotics team to divert critical headcount and focus away from core robotics engineering.

+### 3. Software Health & Algorithmic Pitfalls
+- **Volatility:** The robotics simulation landscape is highly unstable.
+Platforms frequently follow a cycle of corporate acquisition, industry-wide migrations or architectural resets that force developers to pivot workflows.
+Repositories often stagnate and reach EOL, quickly losing compatibility with modern operating systems.
+- **Network and Latency Abstraction:** High-level simulators frequently abstract away internal robot communication.
+They often assume instant data transfer between nodes, masking real-world embedded issues like communication congestion, dropped network packets or variable processing lag.
+- **Black Box Effects:** Many commercial physics engines utilize proprietary, closed-source algorithms with undocumented shortcuts designed to maintain real-time rendering speeds.

 ## How do Physics Simulators Work?